You can manage the editorial permissions for your templates, restricting users from making changes to the template.

 Once you’ve granted edit access to specific users, only then will they be able to edit your template.

-📋 Note: Template Editor permissions only apply to those who can edit the template.
+Note: Template Editor permissions only apply to those who can edit the template.
 When email content is created using a template in the WYSIWYG Content Editor or the HTML Source Code Content Editor, users can make changes to the email content regardless of whether or not they have the rights to edit the template.

 Templates Created Using the Drag and Drop Content Editor

-Templates created using the Drag and Drop content editor have an additional level of access rights that control what the user of the template can do when creating email content using the template in the Drag and Drop Content Editor.
+Templates created using the Drag and Drop content editor have an additional level of access rights.
+Such access control lets users modify the template as per their preference.
 This extra level of access control is perfect for increasing the efficiency of email content production.